isabelcabezasm/designpatterns/singleton/README.md

 dotnet run
 ```

-This is the ouput you should see:
+By default, the sample runs the `SingleThreadApp` and this is the ouput you should see:

 ```
 Gordon needs Batman's help!